chrisross00/seeker-py-new/roadmap.md

 ## Done!
+* Added FE to update queries!
+  * Need to show query parameters in the front end, and give user a way to update them
+    * Store and save the query parameters, then show on the page
+    * When the user changes them, update them
+      * **Test: can change configuration and save (job and/or parameter) and the job running picks it up**

+* Google OAuth: Need auth - otherwise anyone can just pop in and possibly get my reddit creds/twilio creds
+* Added INSERT DATE to
+  * Message table
+* Added Last_Used_Date to
+  * SearchParameters
 * Search flow:
     * on main page, see a table with the most recently used search
     * pull from config database and get the most recently used search :white-check-mark: